France Guide for Mature or Senior Travellers

 Provincial France offers countless Attractions

-Our tours to France invariably focus on the enchantments of the French countryside, where we discover a slower, older, and more intentional way of life.
-Venturing beyond the cities allows us to explore the magic of rural villages and simple towns, where traditional foods, wines, and cultures have been preserved.
+Our tours to France invariably focus on the enchantments of the French countryside, where we discover a slower, older, and more traditional way of life.
+Venturing beyond the cities allows us to explore the magic of quaint villages and simple towns, where traditional food, French wines, and cultures have been preserved.

-Our specialist programs to France take travellers be they couples or singles far beyond the standard tourist trail.
-For Odyssey Travellers the tours seek explore new dimensions of this magnificent country.
-The French Alps and the Pyrenees, for instance, are often bypassed by travellers on their way to Spain and Switzerland, yet several of our tours explore the may riches to be discovered in these regions.
+Our specialist programs to France take travellers (both couples and solo travellers) far beyond the standard tourist trail.
+For Odyssey Travellers the tours seek to explore new dimensions of this magnificent country.
+The amazing landscapes of the French Alps and the Pyrenees, for instance, are often bypassed by travellers on their way to Spain and Switzerland, yet several of our tours explore the may riches to be discovered in these regions.

-Together with short stays in major cities, Odyssey’s small group tours of France also take travellers deep into the villages, valleys, shrines, and ski resorts of these high regions which for many tourists will always remain unvisited, hidden in plain sight.
-We offer intriguing journeys for curious travellers, and often follow the old pilgrim pathways.
+Together with short stays in major cities, Odyssey’s small group tours of France also take travellers deep into the beautiful scenery of picturesque villages, valleys, shrines, and ski resorts of these high regions which for many tourists will always remain unvisited hidden gems.
+We offer intriguing journeys for curious travellers who want to share these memorable experiences with like-minded people, and often follow the old pilgrim pathways.
 Along the way, we discover the history and the passion of France’s rural villagers, and gain a new understanding of the wonders of French life.
 By clicking this link you can read the reviews from recent those who recently taken one of our small group escorted tours.

 Life is lived outdoors across much of the country

 One intriguing aspect of French culture is that a large part of its life is lived outdoors, especially in its cities and villages.
 In this learning environment Odyssey’s immersion tours give travellers the change to experience both the wonders of the pavement life of French cities, as well as the quiet life of villages.
 Places where locals congregate in the square to play petanque, chat, or simply drink wine as the evening approaches.
 Our educational tours includes visits to several culturally significant and extraordinarily picturesque regions, including Provence, Bordeaux, and Chateuneuf du Pape.
-Some of the over-50s tours of France also take in several renowned wine-making regions.
-Offering the traveller the opportunity to sample the wine of the region.
-As well as to learn more about the glorious French tradition of winemaking.
+Some of the over-50s tours of France also take in several renowned wine-making regions offering the traveller the opportunity to sample the wines of the region, as well as to learn more about the glorious tradition of making French wine.

 Explore the vibrant and world-famous French Culture